doughodson/OpenEaaglesExamples/Readme.txt

    testLinearSys

-   testNav           -- Extensive set of navigation test routines
+   testNavigation    -- Extensive set of navigation test routines

    testTimer         -- Tests the functionality of the Timer class.